Posted on June 1, 2020

 *Important Note: Clinicians in small practices whose goal is to avoid the penalty by minimally participating in MIPS should apply for the PI Hardship in 2020 to have PI reweighted to their Quality score.
 In this case, you should select “Small Practice” as the reason for the PI Hardship.

 In order to prepare for submitting the application, clinicians and groups should have certain information readily available:

 - Individual applications: the clinician's NPI, group name, and group TIN

 - Virtual group application: VG ID

-More information about the exceptions process can be found on the CMS QPP website or in the CMS 2019 Exceptions FAQs.
+More information about the exceptions process can be found on the CMS QPP website.

 MIPS eligible clinicians and groups who are interested in submitting a Hardship Exception application or an Extreme and Uncontrollable Circumstances Exception application should do so before the CMS deadline on December 31, 2020.
 CMS extended the deadline for COVID-19 related 2020 MIPS Extreme and Uncontrollable Circumstances Exception applications to February 1, 2021.
 You can apply directly from your MDinteractive account dashboard or from the QPP website.
 It will be important for clinicians in small practices whose goal is to avoid the penalty by minimally participating in MIPS to apply for the PI Hardship to have PI reweighted to their Quality score.
 While CMS does not require clinicians to submit supporting documentation with their exception application, they should retain documentation of their circumstances in case CMS requests data validation or audit.